Towards multi-messenger observations of core-collapse supernovae harbouring choked jets: Results and implications for multi-messenger observations

-In this Section, we discuss our results within the context of MM observations, focusing at first on UV and O electromagnetic signals visible by ULTRASAT and ZTF in Section~\ref{sec:em_signals}, and later on neutrino associations in Section~\ref{sec:neutrinos_implications}.
+In this section, we discuss our results within the context of multi-messenger observations and focus at first on UV and optical electromagnetic signals visible by ULTRASAT and ZTF in Section~\ref{sec:em_signals} and later on neutrino associations in Section~\ref{sec:neutrinos_implications}.